 Just remove loose debris or ice, then pour the material directly into the water filled hole.
 The asphalt will displace most of the water.
-Additional water will be displaced once the patch is compacted.
-Remember to leave a 1 inch crown on the patch because pressure from traffic will continue to compact the material.
-Over time, this process gradually forces moisture out of the patch, reducing the probability of freeze-thaw damage.
+Additional water will be displaced once the repair is compacted.
+Remember to leave a 1 inch crown on the repair because pressure from traffic will continue to compact the material.
+Over time, this process gradually forces moisture out of the repair, reducing the probability of freeze-thaw damage.

 Repairs over 1 square foot and 2 inches deep should be applied in 2 inch layers until desired grade is achieved, packing down each layer before applying the next.

 Yes.
-Just seal the bag opening tightly, and the remaining material will stay usable up to 8 months.
-To ensure optimal performance, however, we recommend using the patching material within 3-6 months of first exposure to air.
-While it may be possible to “fluff up” old stale material, we can’t guarantee the longevity of the patch under those circumstances.
+Just seal the asphalt bag’s opening tightly, and the remaining material will stay usable up to 8 months.
+To ensure optimal performance, however, we recommend using the asphalt repair material within 3-6 months of first exposure to air.
+While it may be possible to “fluff up” old stale material, we can’t guarantee the longevity of the repair under those circumstances.

 Short answer: RockAsphalt© is ready for traffic immediately after compaction.
 Remember to leave a 1 inch crown on top because the binding process will continue as traffic applies additional pressure.

-Long answer: To understand how our patch sets up, you have to know about our native asphalt’s unique binding action.
-Whereas cold patches are made to set up as their hydrocarbon solvents evaporate, our native asphalt sets up by compaction, not evaporation.
-And this has several important implications for the performance of our patch.
+Long answer: To understand how our asphalt repair sets up, you have to know about our natural asphalt’s unique binding action.
+Whereas cold patches are made to set up as their hydrocarbon solvents evaporate, our natural asphalt sets up by compaction, not evaporation.
+And this has several important implications for the performance of our repair.

 If an asphalt patch cures too rapidly, it doesn’t settle into the surrounding pavement leading to problems as the patch weathers over time.
 (Fast-curing patches, for instance, quickly become rigid and thus trap air voids that later fill with moisture and cause failure during freeze-thaw cycles.)
 On the other hand, if an asphalt patch cures too slowly, a different set of problems arise.
 While slow-curing patches typically adhere more permanently to the sides of potholes, it can take hours or days before these patches are ready for traffic.
 Drive over these patches too soon and they rut and shove, or in certain cases, fail altogether.

-The unique binding action of our patching material makes it quite different from both slow and fast-curing alternatives.
-Like fast-curing patches, our patch is ready for traffic immediately because our rocks secrete bitumen and bind on compaction.
+The unique binding action of our asphalt repair material makes it quite different from both slow and fast-curing alternatives.
+Like fast-curing patches, our asphalt material is ready for traffic immediately because our rocks secrete bitumen and bind on compaction.
 Yet like slow-curing patches, our asphalt remains flexible and settles into the hole over time as traffic provides additional pressure.
-This allows our product to continue to fill small voids and crevices that would otherwise cause the patch to fail as it weathers.
+This allows our product to continue to fill small voids and crevices that would otherwise cause the repair to fail as it weathers.
 That and the fact that our naturally occurring asphalt doesn’t rely on fickle chemicals or evaporation like manufactured asphalts gives it a clear advantage over other patches on the market today.

-We suggest crews wait 30 days before sealing.
+We suggest crews wait 30 days before sealing repairs using RockAsphalt©.

 No, for the best results with RockAsphalt© we recommend driving directly on the material.
 The weight of the car will properly compact the material.
-Placing a board between your tires and the material actually disperses the weight more unevenly and thus fails to properly compact the patch.
+Placing a board between your tires and the material actually disperses the weight more unevenly and thus fails to properly compact the asphalt repair.

-Yes, while VOC laws vary across the U.S., our native asphalt is complaint in all 50 states, Connecticut and California included.
+Yes, while VOC laws vary across the U.S., our natural asphalt is compliant in all 50 states, Connecticut and California included.
 (And unlike many cold mix asphalts, our compliance status doesn’t depend on long-term storage “exemptions.”)
 Most states set the VOC limit around 3%.
 Most leading asphalt have a VOC of 1-2%.
 But our native Anacacho limestone asphalt has a VOC of less than .00001%.
-(Low enough to legally be considered “VOC free”) That’s why our native asphalt is by far and away the most environmentally friendly patching material on the market today and we have the independent test results to prove it.
+(Low enough to legally be considered “VOC free”) That’s why our natural asphalt is by far and away the most environmentally friendly asphalt repair material on the market today and we have the independent test results to prove it.

 Yes that’s completely normal and here’s why: Most asphalt is a manufactured mix of distilled crude oil and rock aggregate.
 Basically it’s rocks coated in a tarry binder.
-But our native asphalt is different.
+But our natural asphalt repair is different.
 Over 70 million years of heat and pressure have forced a natural bitumen binder to permeate deep inside the Anacacho limestone rocks in our asphalt.
-That’s why our patching material is dry-to-the-touch unlike oily manufactured alternatives: the sticky binder has seeped into the interstices of our asphalt rocks.
+That’s why our repair material is dry-to-the-touch unlike oily manufactured alternatives: the sticky binder has seeped into the interstices of our asphalt rocks.
 If you apply pressure, however, our rocks secrete that bitumen and fuse together into a dense and durable surface.
-Otherwise our native asphalt rocks remain mostly dry and clean.
+Otherwise our natural asphalt rocks remain mostly dry and clean.

 Below are the results of lab testing done by independent researchers at Texas A&M University and the Texas Transportation Institute in a study commissioned by TXDOT and the Federal Highway Administration.